zentrocdot/Bash/PROGRAMMING.md

     echo ${VAR##* }  ->  example.
     echo ${VAR% *}   ->  This is a long test echo ${VAR%%* }  ->  This

+## Commands set and unset

+To-do ...

+## Incrementing and decrementing numbers

+To-do ...

 ## Types of Loops